-If you are facing a solicitation charge, you may want a seasoned criminal defense attorney’s help constructing and presenting a thorough legal defense.
+If you are facing these charges, you may want a seasoned criminal defense attorney’s help in constructing and presenting a thorough legal defense.
 A Bronx solicitation lawyer could advise you of your rights and contest the prosecution’s evidence and arguments in court on your behalf.

 The Legal Definition of Solicitation